DFHack/dfhack/README.rst

 Exiting from the siege engine script via ESC reverts the view to the state prior to starting the script.
 Shift-ESC retains the current viewport, and also exits from the 'q' mode to main menu.

-.. admonition:: DISCLAIMER

-    Siege engines are a very interesting feature, but sadly almost useless in the current state because they haven't been updated since 2D and can only aim in four directions.
-This is an attempt to bring them more up to date until Toady has time to work on it.
-Actual improvements, e.g. like making siegers bring their own, are something only Toady can do.

 Power Meter